michalkmet/xp-tic-tac-toe-test/NOTES.md

 POMODORO 4:
 - ✅ UAT3.7: Player 1 should see the filled squares and not place "x" on the filled sqaure
-- ⚠ TODO UAT3.8: Player 2 should see the filled squares
+- ✅ UAT3.8: Player 2 should see the filled squares and not place "o" on the filled sqaure